w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 ## 6. Practical results

-This section specifies the parameters necessary to achieve security in both variants of the BABE protocol.
+This section specifies the parameters to achieve security in both variants of the BABE protocol.

 The protocol lifetime is fixed as $\mathcal{L}=3 \text{ years}  = 94670777$ seconds.
 Let $T$ denote the slot duration (e.g., $T = 6$ seconds).
 The total number of slots over the lifetime is $L = \frac{\mathcal{L}}{T}$.
 Finally, the maximum network delay is $\D$.